Oday Kharoub

-Oday Kharoub (عدي خروب; born 5 February 1993) is a Palestinian footballer who plays as a midfielder for Libyan Premier League club Al-Ahly SC and the Palestine national team.
+Oday Kharoub (عدي خروب; born 5 February 1993) is a Palestinian footballer who plays as a midfielder for Al-Baqa'a and the Palestine national team.

 Club career

 Hilal Al-Quds

 On 29 May 2023, he signed for Hilal Al-Quds.

+Negeri Sembilan

+On 4 January 2026, Negeri Sembilan announced Oday Kharoub as a new signing to strengthen the squad for the remainder of the 2025–26 season.

 International career

 He played for the Palestinian U-23 national team in the 2014 Palestine International Championship (Al-Nakba) and scored a goal in a 3–0 victory over Pakistan.

 In January 2024, alongside his brother Baraa, he was named in Palestine 26-men squad for the 2023 AFC Asian Cup.

 Personal life

 His brothers, Layth and Baraa are also footballers.